NathanSwindall/Adventures-In-ProgramLando/Notes/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: page
+layout: page_notes
-title: Life blog
+title: Notes
-category: general
+category: notes
-permalink: /general-blog
+permalink: /Notes
 ---